Hedaox/ninjinknockback/README.md

 A simple knockback mod for DBC 1.4.68.

 This mod was created by me (Hedaox).
-This mod add a proportional knockback when players or entities are attacking eachover and also push back entities/players when stronger players are charging their ki.
+This mod add a proportional knockback when players or entities are attacking each over and also push back entities/players when stronger players are charging their ki.
 This mod works with the DBC mod made by Jinryuu (Now the mod is developped by his brother Ben).
 Here his website : http://main.jingames.net/.

 Here a video showing the knockback in action : https://www.youtube.com/watch?v=_-yLpAelcm8 (I you want to know where this Gogeta is from check my other mod : https://github.com/Hedaox/ninjinentities)